modulos-en-micropython

 ustructAllows efficient manipulation of binary data.

-ubinasciiOffers functions for conversion between binary data and ASCII (Base64, hex, etc.).
+ubinasciiOffers functions for conversion between binary and ASCII data (Base64, hex, etc.).

-builtinsContains built-in Python functions and exceptions.
+builtinsContains Python’s built-in functions and exceptions.

 To use them, we simply do an import and we have the available functionalities in our code.